tech-chad/pymatrix-rain/README.md

 ### How to Download
  >pip install pymatrix-rain
+ >pip install windows-curses

  to run: pymatrix-rain

 ##### NOTE:

-> not tested on windows or mac
+> Not tested on Mac

 ###  Commands